revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - The difference is that while a return statement terminates a function entirely, the yield statement pauses the function saving all its states and later continues from there on successive calls.

 </blockquote>

 </details>

   ---

-22. Consider your Team lead asks how you will handle errors.How will you describe the correct usage of error handling in Python?
+22.Consider your Team lead asks how you will handle errors.How will you describe the correct usage of error handling in Python?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)